This post may contain affiliate links. Read our disclosure here.

 Hoopla offers many new titles across their categories.
 Here’s a quick look at a popular title in each category:

-They are another source of digital content that, like Hoopla, is tied to your library card.
-In my county, our library system has relationships with both sites, and for reasons that aren’t clear, there are sometimes ebook and audiobook titles available on OverDrive that aren’t on Hoopla, and vice versa.
-You can check out up to 20 titles at one time, but sometimes titles aren’t immediately available and you’ll have to place a hold.
+Libby is another source of digital content that, like Hoopla, is tied to your library card.
+In my county, our library system has relationships with both Hoopla and Libby, and many times there are ebook and audiobook titles available on Libby that aren’t on Hoopla, and vice versa.
+You’ll be able to check out a set number of items at one time that is decided on by your library system, ours allows 20.
+If books aren’t immediately available and you’ll have to place a hold and wait until other copies are free for your turn to read.
 It’s available on the web and also on your smartphone, tablet, or other mobile device.

 If you’re a movie buff, you’re going to love Kanopy.
 Kanopy offers movies and television shows, but they are not necessarily the most popular films or new releases.
-For example, at the writing of this post, many of this year’s Golden Globe nominees are available.
-(I don’t know about you, but most of the time when I read the list of nominees, I haven’t heard of hardly any of them!).
 Kanopy also includes a ton of content from the Great Courses series, which could be great if you homeschool or if you’re just a lifelong learner.

 Speaking of kids, the educational options for kids on Kanopy are amazing!
 They have lots of PBS series, which are family-friendly and appealing to a wide range of ages, and they also offer many different options for kids to learn languages.
 This could be a great thing to do over the summer with your school-age kids!